WebAssembly/component-model/design/mvp/examples/SharedEverythingDynamicLinking.md

 # Shared-Everything Dynamic Linking

+(Note: see `test/linking/shared-everything-dynamic-linking.wast` for a fleshed-out working WAST test based on the example snippets in this file.)

 *Shared-everything dynamic linking* refers to the ability to create a component out of multiple Core WebAssembly modules so that common modules can be shared with other components.
 This provides an alternative to *static linking* which